dgarroDC/ltb/README.md

 procedure:
     # Your code here
 end sub

+# This sub-procedure is called each time a user press a button with callback data.
+sub ltb.onCallbackQuery
+parameters:
+    chatId is number        # id of the chat from the message of the button that was pressed userData is text map    # user data from the user who pressed the button callbackData is text    # callback data from the pressed button answerText is text      # store a text here to display a notification to the user answerAlert is number   # store 1 here to show answerText as an alert instead of a notification at the top of the chat screen
+procedure:
+    # Your code here
+end sub
 ```

 All of the three sub-procedures must be declared with all the parameters specified above, but you may leave a `procedure:` subsection empty if you don't want to do anything on some updates.